What are meta tags?

 What are the different types of meta tags?

-There are many different meta tags, each with their own purpose and benefit to your site; however, the four most important to SEO are the meta keywords, the title tag, the meta description and the meta robot attribute.
+There are many different meta tags, each with their own purpose and benefit to your site; however, the three most important to SEO are the title tag, the meta description and the meta robot attribute.

 The title tag signifies the title of your page.
 Your title should include your top keywords to ensure the search engines pick your site up for the right types of search queries.